 Inaction Could Cause Problems for the New Government

 An issue that is easy to observe in the last few governments of Greece is the inaction of governments when it comes to problems that actually matter such as taxations and government reforms.
-A lot is expected of this new government in Greece and they have promised a lot as well, yet things can always turn out a little less favourable than what they were supposed to be like in politics.
-As long as the newly elected government of Greece realizes that there is still a long way to go for a stable economy for Greece, and acts according to it, it can do some real good for Greek economy.
+A lot is expected of this new government in Greece and they have promised a lot as well, yet things can always turn out a little less favorable than what they were supposed to be like in politics.
+As long as the newly elected government of Greece realizes that there is still a long way to go for a stable economy for Greece, and acts according to it, it can do some real good for the Greek economy.